 - Authentication & Access Control

-- Unsuccessful attempts by users, clients, and servers to log in or access resources.
-For example, an authentication detection might reveal WiFi issues over authentication, authorization, and audit (AAA) protocols, excessive LDAP errors, or uncover resource-constrained devices.
+- Highlight unsuccessful attempts by users, clients, and servers to log in or access resources.
+These detections identify potential WiFi issues over authentication, authorization, and audit (AAA) protocols, excessive LDAP errors, or uncover resource-constrained devices.

-- Database access problems for applications or users based on analysis of database protocols.
-For example, a database detection might show that the database server is sending an excessive number of response errors causing slow or failed transactions.
-A database detection might also reveal that an application cannot be reached due to Memcache issues.
+- Highlight access problems for applications or users based on analysis of database protocols.
+These detections identify database issues, such as database servers that are sending an excessive number of response errors that might cause slow or failed transactions.

 - Desktop & App Virtualization

-- Long Citrix load times or poor quality sessions for end users.
-For example, a virtualization detection might reveal an excessive number of Zero Windows, which indicates that the Citrix server is overwhelmed or experiencing issues.
+- Highlight long load times or poor quality sessions for end users.
+These detections identify application issues, such as an excessive number of Zero Windows, which indicates that a Citrix server is overwhelmed.

 - Network Infrastructure

-- Unusual events over the TCP, DNS, and DHCP protocols.
-For example, a network detection might show DHCP issues that are preventing clients from obtaining a configured IP address from the server, or reveal that services were unable to resolve hostnames due to excessive DNS response errors.
+- Highlight unusual events over the TCP, DNS, and DHCP protocols.
+These detections might show DHCP issues that are preventing clients from obtaining an IP address from the server, or reveal that services were unable to resolve hostnames due to excessive DNS response errors.

 - Service Degradation

-- Service issues or performance degradation associated with Voice over IP (VoIP), file transfer, and email communications protocols.
-For example, a service degradation detection might reveal that VoIP calls have failed and provide the related SIP status code, or show that unauthorized callers have attempted to make several call requests.
+Highlight service issues or performance degradation associated with Voice over IP (VoIP), file transfer, and email communications protocols.
+These detections might show service degradations where VoIP calls have failed and provide the related SIP status code, or show that unauthorized callers have attempted to make several call requests.

-- Problems with user access to specific files and shares detected when evaluating network file system traffic.
-For example, a storage detection might show that users were prevented from accessing files on Windows servers due to SMB/CIFS issues, or that network-attached storage (NAS) servers could not be reached due to NFS errors.
+- Highlight problems with user access to specific files and shares found when evaluating network file system traffic.
+These detections might show that users were prevented from accessing files on Windows servers due to SMB/CIFS issues, or that network-attached storage (NAS) servers could not be reached due to NFS errors.